1. It’s Tuesday, November 29, 2016.

 His policies were to the benefit, the enrichment of his family.
 In that way, he was no better than his corrupt predecessor, Fulgencio Batista, who Castro overthrew in the revolution of 1959.

 And, because the United States wasn’t on his side, he did everything he could to screw us over.
-The Mariel boatlift in 1980 was aimed at dumping more than 100,000 people – some of them criminals and the mentally ill – in the U.S. And, before that, he help bring the world the closest it’s been – until now – to nuclear war when he let the Soviets put missiles just 90 miles from Key West.
+The Mariel boatlift in 1980 was aimed at dumping more than 100,000 people – some of them criminals and the mentally ill – in the U.S. And, before that, he helped bring the world the closest it’s been – until now – to nuclear war when he let the Soviets put missiles just 90 miles from Key West.

 The reason many of those celebrating were in Miami in the first place was to flee Castro’s dictatorship.
 So their joy is understandable.